hurwitzlab/CI2025/docs/syllabus.md

 - Create data workflows;
 - Describe challenges in using machine learning, AI and neural networks.

 All students will complete a class project to investigate how CI is used in major facilities, and present their findings in a 5 minute lightning talk.
-Graduate students are required to submit a Deep Dive in Packback on their class project as well (that is not required for undergraduates).
+Graduate students are required to also submit a Deep Dive in Packback on their class project (that is not required for undergraduates).

 ## Course Format and Teaching Methods

-The course is taught using an asynchronous online format, that allows students to work at their own pace through online lectures and technical and coding exercises in GitHub that demonstrate core concepts.
+The course is taught using an asynchronous online format, that allows students to work at their own pace through online lectures and technical & coding exercises in GitHub that demonstrate core concepts.
 An interactive group discussion (via slack) is available to get help from other students and the instructor.
 Lectures are complemented with discussions in Packback to ask questions and reinforce concepts from lectures.
-Importantly, because the technical skills in this class build on each other it is essential to complete all assignments each week.
-Assignments are due at the end of each week on Sundays at 11:59pm.
-The class project is due on the last day of classes (5/7/25) at 11:59pm.
+Technical skills are gained through labs that are available in GitHub.
+Students will complete a poll in Packback after each lab to give their feedbac and check in on learning.
+Importantly, because the technical skills in this class build on each other it is essential to complete all lab assignments each week.
+Assignments (Discussions and Polls) are due at the end of each week on Sundays at 11:59pm.
+The class project gives the students an opportunity to learn about major facilities (MF) that use cyberinfrastructure at NSF.
+Students research these MFs and complete a project at the end of the semester.
+The project is due on the last day of classes (5/7/25) at 11:59pm.

 ## Absence and Class Participation Policy

-Watching weekly videos and completing technical assignments is vital to the class.
+Watching weekly videos and completing technical labs assignments is vital to the class.
 As such, all assignments are due at the end of the week (Sunday at 11:59 pm).
 Students who miss assignments due to illness or emergency are required to bring documentation from their health-care provider or other relevant, professional third parties.
 Failure to submit third-party documentation will result in missing/ungraded assignments for the week.

 The UA’s policy concerning Class Attendance, Participation, and Administrative Drops is available at http://catalog.arizona.edu/policy/class-attendance-participation-and-administrative-drop